Rhode Island Court Records

 Rhode Island Warrant Search

-In Rhode Island, a warrant search enables people to find out if any active or pending warrants are issued against an individual.
-This search discloses information like the type of warrant (arrest or bench), the court that issued it, the date it was issued, and the underlying charges.
+In Rhode Island, a warrant search enables people to determine if any active or pending warrants have been issued against an individual.
+This search discloses the type of warrant (arrest or bench), the court that issued it, the date it was issued, and the underlying charges.
 It offers vital information for personal and legal needs and aids in ensuring legal compliance.

-A person can search for a warrant in Rhode Island using several different sources.
+A person may search for a warrant in Rhode Island using several different sources.
 The official website of the Rhode Island Judiciary gives access to court records and warrant information.
 Other sources include the websites of local police departments, county sheriff's offices, and third-party public records websites that aggregate warrant information.
+For instance, the Providence Police Department provides law enforcement services to the local community and makes police reports available to the public via its open records website, detailing arrest data.
+Likewise, the Cranston Police Department keeps a database of police reports that include details on arrests and warrants.
+To obtain access to arrest reports, interested parties should fill out a public records request form and select the "Arrest" option.

 Are Warrants Public Records in Rhode Island?

-Absolutely, according to the Rhode Island Access to Public Records Act (APRA), which is found in Chapter 38-2 of the Rhode Island General Laws, warrants are public records.
-The state statutes do, however, stipulate that warrant information may not be disclosed to the general public unless certain requirements are met.
+According to the Rhode Island Access to Public Records Act (APRA), found in Chapter 38-2 of the Rhode Island General Laws, warrants are public records.
+However, the state statutes stipulate that warrant information may not be disclosed to the general public unless certain requirements are met.

 There are a few exceptions to the disclosure of warrants stated under R.I.
 Gen. Laws § 38-2-2(4)(D), and they include:

-• Redacted material may include information that would be considered an unjustified invasion of privacy.
-This may include personal data such as social security numbers.
+- Redacted material may include information that would be considered an unjustified invasion of privacy, such as personal data such as social security numbers.

-• Information about warrants is concealed if they would deny someone their right to a fair trial or an unbiased decision-making process.
+- Information about warrants is concealed if it would deny someone their right to a fair trial or an unbiased decision-making process.

 Types of Warrants in Rhode Island

-Different kinds of warrants are issued in Rhode Island according to particular state statutes.
+According to particular state statutes, different kinds of warrants are issued in Rhode Island.
 The following are some typical warrant kinds and the relevant statutes:

-• Search Warrants (Under R.I.
-Gen. Laws Section 12-5): This Act gives the authorities the right to issue search warrants for the purpose of searching property and seizing objects linked to criminal activity.
+- Search Warrants (Under R.I.
+Gen. Laws Section 12-5): This Act gives the authorities the right to issue search warrants to search property and seize objects linked to criminal activity.

-• Warrants for Non-Payment of Fines and Costs (Under R.I.
-Gen. Laws § 12-19-22): Due process violations, such as not paying court-imposed penalties and expenses, may result in the issuing of arrest warrants under this act.
+- Warrants for Non-Payment of Fines and Costs (Under R.I.
+Gen. Laws § 12-19-22): Due process violations, such as not paying court-imposed penalties and expenses, may result in issuing arrest warrants under this act.

-• Juvenile Warrants (Under R.I.
-Gen. Laws Section 14-1-11): This provision allows warrants to be issued for the arrest of minors who are suspected of being dependent or delinquent.
+- Juvenile Warrants (Under R.I.
+Gen. Laws Section 14-1-11): This provision allows warrants to be issued for arresting minors suspected of being dependent or delinquent.

 What is a Search Warrant in Rhode Island?